 Historical and music-analytical survey of the history of two genres that transformed the sound and structure of global popular music in the 1970s and beyond: Jamaican dub music and African-American hip-hop music.
 Narrative focuses on specific recording studios, producers and engineers, and successive forms of music production technology.
 HU, SO

-* MUSI 295b, Electronic Dance Music and Creative Techniques Kathryn Alexander
+* MUSI 295b, Electronic Dance Music Kathryn Alexander

 Survey of creative techniques used in electronic dance music, such as digital sampling, synthesis, MIDI sequencing, DSP, and mixing.
 Focus on evolving EDM genres and repertoire.
 Prerequisite: MUSI 110 or 200 level music theory course or equivalent.
 HU RP

 All courses numbered 300 and above require the ability to read music.

 * MUSI 301b, Modal Counterpoint: Analysis and Composition Patrick McCreless

 Studies in the theory, analysis, and composition of sixteenth-century modal polyphony.
 Prerequisite: MUSI 211.
 Enrollment limited to 18.
 Preference to Music majors according to class.
 RP